Attendance and Credit

 Please do not require a doctor's note for an absence or excused absence; requiring a note will create undue pressure on students to come to class even if they have symptoms.
 It will also place more strain on Student Health and Counseling Services (SHAC).
 SHAC is the response site for all main campus student illness and for student symptom screening.
 That is, if a student reports symptoms in response to the daily covidscreen email and/or self-reports a COVID-19 positive test, or seeks medical advice or care, SHAC provides follow up and medical care.

-Best practices for protecting the UNM community in Fall 2020 through attendance, participation and communication procedures:
+Best practices for protecting the UNM community in Spring 2021 through attendance, participation and communication procedures:

 - evaluate students on their completion and understanding of course material, rather than on physical presence in the face-to-face component of a class and days of attendance;